Sigmund Freud’s The Interpretation of Dreams was one of the most important books of the 20th century.

 Many of the dreams discussed in it are Freud’s own – although he also discusses hundreds of his patients’ dreams.

 We glimpse in Freud’s dreams the impact of significant life events on his inner world.

 The death of his father, his marriage to Martha Bernays and the birth of their children all feature prominently, as does the decaying political situation in Vienna and the rise of antisemitism.

 In his dreams, details of these experiences combine in unexpected ways with memories going back to his earliest childhood.

-Because of this, the book is arguably also the invention of a new literary genre: a life in dreams!
+Because of this, Freud’s book is arguably also the invention of a new literary genre: a life in dreams!

-This resource will guide you through Freud’s theory of dreams.
+This learning resource will guide you through Freud's theory of dreams.

-It closely follows how Freud builds his argument in The Interpretation of Dreams.
+These chapters closely follow how Freud builds his argument in The Interpretation of Dreams.

 Freud invited his patients to say whatever came to mind in relation to each element of the dream.